|Above: Eerste-Luitenant A. E. N. B. Ötken of the Dutch East Indies Forces. Ötken was a Ridder der 4e Klasse, Militaire Willems-Orde or Knight

 Appointed 2nd Lieutenant - 4 April, 1875

-His military records are apparently lost after this point but he was promoted lieutenant (pictured here), captain, major
+His military records are apparently lost after this point but he was later promoted Eerste-Luitenant (pictured here), captain then major and held the

-On the reverse below someone has mistranslated Otken's name as Otmer.
-Otken has inscribed the photograph to
+On the reverse side of the photograph someone has mistranslated Ötken's name as Otmer. Ötken himself inscribed the photograph to "Fritz".

 Carte de Visite